DanielJohnston/techtest-honeycomb/README.md

 - [x] Add deliveries to orders
 - [x] Store and retrieve deliveries added to an order
 - [x] Get an order total without discounts
-- [ ] Write and pass unit tests for applying discounts
+- [ ] Apply discounts to the subtotal to get a total
 - [ ] Pass the feature tests
 - [ ] Extract out delivery lists, discounts, discount lists, delivery products